first meeting of the WI in Snitterfield was held

-The present WI is still involved with crafts and there
+The present WI is still involved with crafts and

-this year at the fete.
+demonstrated this year at the fete.

 now discussed reflect both the busy lives of women

 We welcome women of all ages however the tea now

-is 50p but does include cake.
+is 50p, but does include cake.